The Future of Lifelong and Executive Education

 In 2021, CarringtonCrisp, working with LinkedIn, released their first report on 'The future of lifelong and executive education'.
 The report was released into a world dominated by the COVID pandemic and everything was about the potential of online learning.

-Perhaps more significant for universities, business schools and other providers is a sense in the data that learning is becoming more of a journey than a destination.
+Perhaps more significant for universities, business schools and other providers there is a sense in the data that learning is becoming more of a journey than a destination.
 No longer will formal learning largely come to a halt after a degree is completed in your early 20s.
 Instead, learning will be part of life, interspersed with work, alongside work and as part of work, taking the individual on a career development journey.

 For providers of learning, embracing these new opportunities and creating an environment for people to keep learning in their 30s, 40s, 50s and beyond will be key to building sustainable and successful futures.